pmeeny/CI-MS3-FootballMemories/README.md

 ## Existing Features
 ### Feature 1 Navigation Bar
 #### Description
 #### User Stories

 ### Feature 2 Footer
 #### Description
 #### User Stories

+### Feature 2 Footer
+#### Description
+#### User Stories

+### Feature 2 Tournamnets
+#### Description
+Text
+#### User Stories
+2.1 As a regular user/admin user I can view a list of tournaments created with the tournament name and tournament image displayed
+2.1 As a regular user/admin user the list of tournaments is displayed with three per page, and pagination if displayed if there are more than 3 tournaments
+2.2 As an admin user I can add a new tournament with a tournament name and tournament image 2.2 As an admin user I can edit an existing tournament with a tournament name and tournament image 2.4 As an admin user I can delete an existing tournament, once I have confirmed that it is ok to delete the tournament 2.5 As an admin user if a tournament has memories associated with it, the tournament cannot be deleted and a message is displayed

+### Feature 2 Dashboard
+#### Description
+#### User Stories
+2.1 As a regular user/admin user I can view a dashboard to see the number of users, tournaments, memories and comments added on the site

+### Feature 2 Profile
+#### Description
+#### User Stories
+2.1 As a regular user/admin user I can view my profile details: First Name, Last Name, Favourite Team and Country 2.1 As a regular user/admin user I can update my profile password 2.1 As a regular user/admin user I can update my profile details: First Name, Last Name, Favourite Team and Country

+### Feature 2 Memories
+#### Description
+#### User Stories

+### Feature 2 Login/Register/Logout administration
+#### Description
+#### User Stories
+2.1 As a regular user/admin user I can login to my account by providing my username and password.
+A username and password must be provided
+2.2 As a regular user/admin user I can logout from my account

+### Feature 2 Nav Bar, Landing page, footer
+#### Description
+#### User Stories
+2.1 As a regular user/admin user I can view the footers social icons(twitter, facebook, instagram, pinterest, snapchat) and the website opens in a new tab whcn clicked
+2.1 As a regular user/admin user I can view the websites terms and conditions by clicking on the link in the footer 2.1 As a regular user/admin user I can view the websites privacy policy by clicking on the link in the footer

+The landing page displays a hero image, login, registe rbuttons and the last 3 memories added The footer is consistent acrosss all screens footer social icons on mobiel its a burger menu
+The navr bar is consistent acroess all pages
+Email subscription

+### Feature 2 Memories Page
+#### Description
+#### User Stories

+### Feature 2 Memory Page
+#### Description
+#### User Stories

+### Feature 2 Add/Edit/Delete memory Page
+#### Description
+#### User Stories